|

 cord may grow for some time before causing nerve damage.
 Other symptoms

 The first test to diagnose brain and spinal column tumors is a neurological examination.
 Special imaging techniques (computed tomography, and magnetic resonance imaging, positron emission tomography) are also employed.
 Laboratory tests include the EEG and the spinal tap.
 A biopsy, a surgical procedure in which a sample of tissue is taken from a suspected tumor, helps doctors diagnose the type of tumor.
-The tumor may be classified as benign or malignant and given a numbered score that reflects how malignant it is.
-This score can help doctors determine how to treat the tumor and predict the likely outcome, or prognosis, for the patient.
-Outlined below are some of the diagnostic tools that your physician may use to gain insight into your condition and determine the best treatment plan for your condition.

-[top] The goal when treating spinal cord tumors is to minimize nerve damage
+The goal when treating spinal cord tumors is to minimize nerve damage

 related to compression of the spinal cord.
 The main priority is to